 The Company may borrow amounts in U.S. dollars or certain other permitted currencies.
-Amounts drawn under the Revolving Credit Facility will bear interest at either (i) LIBOR margin of either 1.875% per annum or, if the borrowing base is greater than or equal to the product of 1.60 and the combined debt amount, 1.75% per annum or (iii) an alternative base rate plus 0.875% per annum or, if the borrowing base is greater than or equal to the product of 1.60 and the combined debt amount, 0.75% per annum or (iii) for amounts drawn under the Revolving Credit Facility in Sterling or Swiss Francs, either the Sterling Overnight Interbank Average Rate ("SONIA") or the Swiss Average Rate Overnight ("SARON"), as applicable, plus margin of either 1.875% per annum or, if the borrowing base is greater than or equal to the product of 1.60 and the combined debt amount, 1.75% per annum plus in either case an applicable credit adjustment spread.
+Amounts drawn under the Revolving Credit Facility will bear interest at either (i) LIBOR margin of either 1.875% per annum or, if the borrowing base is greater than or equal to the product of 1.60 and the combined debt amount, 1.75% per annum or (ii) an alternative base rate plus 0.875% per annum or, if the borrowing base is greater than or equal to the product of 1.60 and the combined debt amount, 0.75% per annum or (iii) for amounts drawn under the Revolving Credit Facility in Sterling or Swiss Francs, either the Sterling Overnight Interbank Average Rate ("SONIA") or the Swiss Average Rate Overnight ("SARON"), as applicable, plus margin of either 1.875% per annum or, if the borrowing base is greater than or equal to the product of 1.60 and the combined debt amount, 0.75% per annum or, 1.75% per annum or, if the borrowing base is greater than or equal to the product of 1.60 and the combined debt amount, 0.75% per annum or, if the borrowing base is greater than or equal to the product of 1.60 and the combined debt amount, 0.75% per annum or (iii) for amounts drawn under the Revolving Credit Facility in Sterling or Swiss Francs, either the Sterling Overnight Interbank Average Rate ("SONIA") or the Swiss Average Rate Overnight ("SARON"), as applicable, plus margin of either 1.875% per annum or, if the borrowing base is greater than or equal to the product of 1.60 and the combined debt amount, 1.75% per annum plus in either case an applicable credit adjustment spread.
 Further, the Revolving Credit Facility builds in a hardwired approach for the replacement of LIBOR loans in U.S. dollars.
 For LIBOR loans in other permitted currencies, the Revolving Credit Facility includes customary fallback mechanics for the Company and the Administrative Agent to select an alternative benchmark, subject to the negative consent of required Lenders.
-The Company may elect the currency and rate at the time of drawdown, and loans may be converted from one rate to another at any time at the Company's option, subject to certain conditions.
-The Company generally borrows utilizing LIBOR rate loans, generally electing one-month LIBOR upon borrowing.
-The Company will also pay a fee of 0.375% on undrawn amounts under the Revolving Credit Facility.
+The Company may elect the currency and rate at the time of drawdown, and loans may be converted fro

 The Revolving Credit Facility includes customary covenants, including certain limitations on the incurrence by the Company of additional indebtedness and on the Company's ability to make distributions to its shareholders, or redeem, repurchase or retire shares of stock, upon the occurrence of certain events and certain financial covenants related to asset coverage and liquidity and other maintenance covenants, as well as customary events of default.
-The agreement requires a minimum asset coverage ratio with respect to the consolidated assets of the Company and its subsidiaries to senior indebtedness of no less than 1.50 to 1.00, measured at the last day of any fiscal quarter and a minimum asset coverage ratio of no less than 2.00 to 1.00 with respect to the consolidated assets of the Company and its subsidiary guarantors (including certain limitations on the contribution of equity in financing subsidiaries as specified therein) to their secured indebtedness (the "Obligor Asset Coverage Ratio"), measured at the last day of each fiscal quarter.
+The agreement requires a minimum asset coverage ratio with respect to the consolidated assets of the Company and its subsidiaries to senior indebtedness of no less than 1.50 to 1.00, measured at the last day of any fiscal quarter and a minimum asset coverage ratio of no less than 2.00 to 1.00 with respect to the consolidated assets of the Company and its subsidiaries assets of the Company and its subsidiary guarantors (including certain limitations on the contribution of equity in financing subsidiaries as specified therein) to their secured indebtedness (the "Obligor Asset Coverage Ratio"), measured at the last day of each fiscal quarter.